Defence of doctoral thesis

 The doctoral thesis

-The PhD student is responsible for editing the doctoral thesis.
+The doctoral student is responsible for editing the doctoral thesis.
 The doctoral thesis is to be designed in accordance with Lund University’s graphic profile.
 The internal printing office, Media-Tryck can help with the design:

-Please note: The School of Social Work has its own ISBN serial numbers, and PhD students there are to obtain an ISBN directly from the relevant officer.
+Please note: The School of Social Work has its own ISBN serial numbers, and doctoral students there are to obtain an ISBN directly from the relevant officer.
 If the doctoral thesis is part of a series of theses, the department will provide a volume number and ISSN number.

 Also keep in mind that: